Church of the Province of Central Africa

 The Church of the Province of Central Africa is part of the Anglican Communion, and includes 15 dioceses in Botswana, Malawi, Zambia and Zimbabwe.
 The Primate of the Church is the Archbishop of Central Africa.
 Albert Chama is the current archbishop, being installed on 20 March 2011, succeeding Bernard Amos Malango who retired in 2007.
-From 1980 to 2000, Walter Khotso Makhulu, a noted Anti-Apartheid activist, was Archbishop as well as Bishop of Botswana.
+From 1980 to 2000, Walter Khotso Makhulu, an Anti-Apartheid activist, was Archbishop as well as Bishop of Botswana.
 Archbishop Chama continues to serve as Bishop of Northern Zambia, and is the second Zambian to be Archbishop of Central Africa.

 History

 In 1861, the first Anglican missionary to the area was Charles Mackenzie, who arrived with David Livingstone.
-In 1855, he went to Natal with Bishop Colenso.
-They worked among the English settlers until 1859.
+In 1855, Mackenzie had gone with Bishop Colenso to Natal where they worked among the English settlers until 1859.
 In 1860, Mackenzie became head of the Universities' Mission to Central Africa; and he was consecrated bishop in St George's Cathedral, Cape Town, on 1 January 1861.
-Following David Livingstone's request to Cambridge, Mackenzie took on the position of being the first missionary Bishop in Malawi (Nyasaland).
+Following David Livingstone's request to Cambridge, Mackenzie took on the position of being the first missionary bishop in Malawi (Nyasaland).

 Moving from Cape Town, he arrived at Chibisa's village in June 1861 with the goal to establish a mission station at Magomero, near Zomba.
 Bishop Mackenzie worked among the people of the Manganja country until January 1862 when he went on a supplies trip together with a few members of his party.
-The boat they were travelling on, sank and as medical supplies were lost, Bishop Mackenzie's malaria could not be treated.
+The boat they were travelling on, sank and, as medical supplies were lost, Bishop Mackenzie's malaria could not be treated.
 He died of Blackwater fever on 31 January 1862.

-There is an International school named after Mackenzie, which teaches children from 4 to 17 and is found in Lilongwe the capital of Malawi.
+There is an international school named after Mackenzie, which teaches children from 4 to 17 and is in Lilongwe the capital of Malawi.
 The independent Church of the Province of Central Africa was inaugurated in 1955 and has a movable primacy.
 The inauguration service was on 8 May 1955; Geoffrey Fisher, Archbishop of Canterbury relinquished his jurisdiction over Northern Rhodesia and Nyasaland and Geoffrey Clayton, Archbishop of Cape Town relinquished his over Mashonaland and Matabeleland.

+In 2024, the church approved a plan to divide into three provinces (one each for Zambia, Zimbabwe and Malawi), each of which would be an autonomous church within the Anglican Communion.
+As part of the plan, the Diocese of Botswana pursued admission to the neighboring Anglican Church of Southern Africa.
+In 2025, the Diocese of Botswana ordained the first women as transitional deacons, meaning they will later be ordained as priests.

 Membership

-Today, there are at least 600,000 Anglicans out of an estimated population of 31,780,000.
+Today, there are at least 600,000 members of the Church of the Province of Central Africa.